The Galactic bulge millisecond pulsars shining in X rays: A gamma-ray perspective: source catalog and sensitivity map

 For the purpose of this work, we use the latest release of the \Chandra~Source Catalog (CSC 2.0, CSC hereinafter) of X-ray sources~\cite{2010ApJS..189...37E,2018AAS...23123802P}.
 The catalog provides observed properties in multiple energy bands for about 320000 compact and extended X-ray sources, as well as details of stacked-observation and detection regions.

 Among the CSC data products, multi-band limiting sensitivity maps are available.
-We focus on a region of interest (ROI) of 6$\degree \times 6 \degree$ about the Galactic center, and retrieve sensitivity maps from the \Chandra~data base \url{https://cxc.harvard.edu/csc/columns/limsens.html}, binned with a 1$\times$1 arcmin$^2$ pixel size in $(l,b)$.
-Our baseline sensitivity map corresponds to the estimated minimum energy flux in the ACIS broad band ($B$, $0.5-7.0$ keV) for a source to be detected and classified as \texttt{TRUE} or \texttt{MARGINAL} at the detection position.
-The choice of the detection likelihood class only mildly impacts the selection of CSC sources (see App.~\ref{app:cat_sys}).
+We focus on an ROI of 6$\degree \times 6 \degree$ about the Galactic center, and retrieve sensitivity maps from the \Chandra~data base \url{https://cxc.harvard.edu/csc/columns/limsens.html}, binned with a 1$\times$1 arcmin$^2$ pixel size in $(l,b)$.
+Our baseline sensitivity map, displayed in Fig.~\ref{fig:sens_maps}, corresponds to the estimated minimum energy flux in the ACIS broad band ($B$, $0.5-7.0$ keV) for a source to be detected and classified as \texttt{TRUE} or \texttt{MARGINAL} at the detection position, where the source detection likelihood classes are defined at \url{https://cxc.harvard.edu/csc/columns/stack.html}.
+All predictions which follow, for both Monte Carlo and \Chandra\ catalog, refer to this specific ACIS sensitivity map.
+We note that CSC source detection is not based on likelihoods derived from Poisson fluctuations, like those used to build the sensitivity maps.
+Therefore, for a meaningful comparison between Monte Carlo and catalog, we apply the sensitivity cut also to CSC sources, see ``Limiting Sensitivity'' at~\url{https://cxc.harvard.edu/csc/char.html}, and~\url{https://cxc.harvard.edu/csc/memos/files/Primini\_limiting-sensitivity.pdf}.
+The choice of the detection likelihood class only mildly impacts the selection of CSC sources, see Sec.~\ref{app:cat_sys}.